RADSeg: Unleashing Parameter and Compute Efficient Zero-Shot Open-Vocabulary Segmentation Using Agglomerative Models: Experiments

 \subsection{Parameter and Compute Efficiency}

-To better contextualize the segmentation accuracy improvements, we perform a thorough analysis of each method’s latency and parameter efficiency.
-For a holistic view that reflects all computations that enabled a method to obtain its mIoU results, we report average latency across all datasets at mid resolution.
-As illustrated in \cref{fig:fig1}, \methodname{}-base surpasses the strongest baselines, TextRegion Huge and Trident Huge, achieving 9.27× lower latency while requiring 8.57× fewer parameters.
-Furthermore, \methodname{}+, which enhances \methodname{} with SAM-based refinement, delivers more fine-grained segmentation maps while remaining 3× faster and using 7.26× fewer parameters.
+To better contextualize the segmentation accuracy improvements, we perform a thorough analysis of each method’s latency and vision parameter efficiency.
+For a holistic view that reflects all computations that enabled a method to obtain its mIoU results, we report average latency across all datasets at mid resolution on a V100-32GB GPU at FP32 precision.
+As illustrated in \cref{fig:fig1}, \methodname{}-base surpasses the strongest baselines, TextRegion Huge and Trident Huge, achieving 9.3-12.6× lower latency while requiring 8.1-12.7× fewer parameters.
+Furthermore, \methodname{}+, which enhances \methodname{} with SAM-based refinement, delivers more fine-grained segmentation maps while remaining 3.0-4.1× faster and using 7.2-11.3× fewer parameters.